itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### findAll

-Instead of finding all of the receipt, Developer can use this `findAll` method to find specific receipt by giving `pageNumber` and `pageSize`
+Instead of finding all the receipt, Developer can use this `findAll` method to find specific receipt by giving `pageNumber` and `pageSize`

 - For the code of `findAll` method, please refer to [ReceiptDaoSample.java](../src/main/java/com/itrustmachines/sample/ReceiptDaoSample.java)